Updated April 2026: Framework restructured from 5 categories to 3 pillars.

 These aren't exotic technical issues — they're gaps nobody has been measuring until now.

-Content structure punches above its weight.
+Readability punches above its weight.
 A site with average technical signals but excellent content structure — well-organised headings, FAQ sections, author bylines, internal linking — consistently scores 15-20 points higher than a technically sound site with flat, unstructured content.
-If you can only fix one category, start with content structure.
+If you can only fix one pillar, start with Readability.

 Even GEO companies have gaps.
 One $96M-funded GEO competitor scored 72.
-Respectable — but still in the "Needs Work" band, not AI-Ready.
+Respectable — but still in the "Well Optimised" band, not Fully Optimised.
 The lesson: knowing about GEO and being optimised for it are different things.
 For context on what "good" looks like in practice, our India D2C benchmark data shows that brands with strong AI visibility tend to have well-structured sites — but even category leaders have blind spots.

 Three fixes that make the biggest difference